CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 1. Type **Microsoft Defender for Cloud** in the search box located on the top of the **Azure Portal** page and click on it, then select **Workload protections** under **Cloud Security** from the left side pane.

-2. Navigate to the bottom section under Advanced protection, click on the **File Integrity Monitoring** tile.
+2. Navigate to the bottom section under Advanced Protection, and click on the **File Integrity Monitoring** tile.

     ![File Integrity Monitoring1](../Images/m8ex3.step2.png)